FAQ

 Which AI engines do you check?

-ChatGPT, Perplexity, Gemini, Claude, Grok and DeepSeek.
-These cover the engines Australian, NZ, UK, US and Canadian small business customers are actually using day to day.
-The scan tests all 6 in parallel and the full report benchmarks your visibility across all of them.
+Six in total: ChatGPT, Perplexity, Gemini, Claude, Grok and DeepSeek.
+These cover the engines Australian, New Zealand, United Kingdom, United States and Canadian small business customers are actually using day to day.
+The free scan tests 3 of them (ChatGPT, Perplexity and Gemini).
+The full diagnostic report benchmarks your visibility across all 6.

 Will buying the report guarantee I get recommended?